 - Risk tolerance can evolve over time, so it’s a good idea to review your portfolio at least once a year to make sure your investments are still meeting your needs.
 When reviewing your portfolio, check the fees you’re paying against the returns you’re earning, as well as an investment’s risk level to decide if it’s still a good fit.

 - Consider talking with a financial advisor about the pros and cons of market neutral funds in more detail.
-If you don’t have a financial advisor, finding one doesn’t have to be difficult.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/cnythzl, ©iStock.com/cnythzl, ©iStock.com/AndreyPopov